Rubber Products Wholesale Trading License in Dubai

 From a classification standpoint, ISIC code 4669 covers the wholesale of other machinery, equipment, and supplies.
 Activity code 4669.04 specifically designates rubber products wholesale trading, providing a clear regulatory framework for businesses operating in this space.

-What the Rubber Products Wholesale Trading Licence Covers
+What the Rubber Products Wholesale Trading License Covers

-The Rubber Products Wholesale Trading Licence issued under Activity Code 4669.04 is a Trading Licence within the Trading category.
+The Rubber Products Wholesale Trading License issued under Activity Code 4669.04 is a Trading License within the Trading category.
 It permits the wholesale buying, selling, import, export, and re-export of a broad range of rubber products.
 Covered goods typically include industrial rubber components, rubber hoses, seals, gaskets, rubber sheets, moulded rubber parts, and related items used across construction, automotive, and industrial applications.

-It is important to note that this licence is strictly scoped to wholesale and distribution activities.
+It is important to note that this license is strictly scoped to wholesale and distribution activities.
 Retail sale and manufacturing operations fall outside its permitted scope and would require separate or additional licensing.
-Traders operating under this licence source goods from manufacturers, manage logistics, and supply to business customers rather than end consumers.
+Traders operating under this license source goods from manufacturers, manage logistics, and supply to business customers rather than end consumers.

 Dubai South Business Hub Free Zone serves as both the issuing authority and the operational base.
 Businesses registered here benefit from the free zone's administrative infrastructure, streamlined government services, and access to the broader Dubai South ecosystem.